Florence Nightingale needs me.

 Tennyson took Bernice's hand and brushed it with his lips.
 "The arduous journey will be much more pleasurable having a beautiful lady to dine with each evening."

-"I assure you the pleasure will be all mine, Mr Tennyson, having such a famous poet to entertain us.
-I should love to hear your rendition of the Lady of Shallot.
+"I assure you the pleasure will be all mine, Mr Tennyson.
+I look forward to your rendition of the Lady of Shallot.
 A favourite of mine."

-Bernice noticed Maximilian had stepped back and although still near, it seemed a chasm had developed that could never be bridged.
+Bernice noticed Maximilian had stepped back and although still near, it seemed the chasm that now lay between them was too wide to be bridged.

-After three days on the HMS London, the pitching and rolling o the giant ship caused Bernice to suffer a bout of seasickness.
-At night the Captain sent a tray of food to her cabin.
-The steward retrieved in the morning, the food untouched.
-The wretchedness of her circumstance threatened her health to such an extent she thought she might die, and now, after three days, she wished she would die.
+After three days on the HMS London, the pitching and rolling of the giant ship caused Bernice to suffer a bout of seasickness.
+At night the captain sent a tray of food to her cabin.
+In the morning the steward retrieved the tray, the food untouched.
+The wretchedness of her circumstance threatened her health to such an extent she thought she might die, and now, after three days, she wished she would.

-On the fourth day, it had queasiness had gone.
-But she was weak, looked dreadful and needed fresh air.
-So she waited until nightfall, and then under the blanket of darkness, Bernice made her way onto the deck.
+On the fourth day, the queasiness had gone.
+But she was weak and felt dreadful and in need of fresh air.
+Waiting until nightfall, Bernice made her way onto the deck.
 She manoeuvred herself between two lifeboats until she found the railing.
 Leaning on the wooden structure, the fresh salty breeze soon soothed her, and her feet gained stability.
 Her eyes closed as she enjoyed the tranquillity and solitude.
-She sensed someone behind her and slowly turned.
+Then, she sensed someone behind her and slowly turned.
+It was Maximillian.
+She stiffened.

 "Bernice.
-Please forgive me for the intrusion, but I must satisfy myself that all is well.
-I am charged with your well being, and we have all missed your presence at dinner.
+Please forgive the intrusion," his voice tinged with concern."
+But I must satisfy myself that all is well.
+I am charged with your well-being, and we missed your presence at dinner.
 The doctor assured me you had recovered.
 I came to check for myself.
-You were not in your cabin.
-Are you well?"
+You were not in your cabin."

-Maximilian stood so close to her she feared he might see that the last few days had drained the colour from her face.
-She looked haggard.
+Maximilian stood so close she feared he might discover how wretched was her appearance.
+The last few days had drained colour from her face.
+She looked haggard and her hair was uncombed.
 Why had he come?
-A gust of wind caught in the rigging of the 26000 tonne Rodney class warship, the giant hulk groaned and tipped its mastheads towards the northern star.
-She tightened her grip on the rail and fought to regain her balance.
+A gust of wind caught the rigging of the 26000-ton Rodney class warship.
+The giant hulk groaned and tipped its mastheads towards the northern star.
+She tightened her grip on the rail and fought to maintain her balance.
 Her stomach churned, and she feared she might disgrace herself.
 In that instant, Bernice despised Maximilian for placing her in such a disagreeable position.

-"The curse of the sea," Carruthers said sympathetically.
+"The curse of the sea," Max said sympathetically.
 "You will adjust."

 Bernice bowed her head.
-The thought of so much time at sea was almost too unbearable.
-So should she jump overboard and end her suffering.
+The thought of so much more time at sea filled her with horror.
+Should she jump overboard and end her suffering?

 "Might I ask a question, Bernice?"